Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 Bias disclaimer.
 The author of this analysis is the author of the ipn family of sort implementations.

-The words sort implementation and sort algorithm, are expressly *not* used interchangeably.
+The words sort implementation and sort algorithm are expressly *not* used interchangeably.
 Practically all modern implementations are hybrids, using multiple sort algorithms.
 As such, the words 'sort algorithm' will only be used to talk about the algorithmic nature of specific building blocks.

-Graphs with logarithmic axis are marked as such, these are only useful to examine the change of a property, *not* it's absolute values.
+Graphs with logarithmic axes are marked as such, these are only useful to examine the change of a property, *not* its absolute values.

 ## Benchmarks

 ### Benchmark setup

-Benchmarking is notoriously tricky, and especially synthetic benchmarks may not be representative.
+Benchmarking is notoriously tricky and, especially, synthetic benchmarks may not be representative.
 An incomplete list of relevant factors:

 - Input size
 - Input type (price to move and price to compare)